tylerbrostrom/dotfiles/README.md

     git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME' checkout
     ```

     >The `.dotfiles/` dirname is arbitrary.
-If you want to change the directory name, be sure to add it to `.gitignore`
+You can change it, but be sure to add it to `.gitignore`.

 2. Install Homebrew, formulae and casks